Innocents, The (1961)

 • Pamela Franklin as Flora

-• Freddie Francis’s remarkably atmospheric b&w cinematography
+• Freddie Francis’s atmospheric cinematography

 • Haunting set designs